Dynamic cascading style sheets

 Conclusion

 I have consulted several references as shown in the list that follows.
-The external CSS file contained uninitialized variables which needed to be set by the main program: a very serious problem that I have solved using the values kept in cookies located in the user's browser cache.
-Given that these cookies would not have been set, the code uses default values for the color theme and the font size.
+The external pseudo-CSS file contained uninitialized variables which needed to be set by the main program: a very serious problem that I have solved using the values kept in a cookie located in the user's browser cache.
+Given that this cookie would not have been set, the code uses default values for the color theme ("black").

 References